VOICE OF THE CUSTOMER

 Focus Groups and Online Comment Threads

-If you want to engage with how customers think about an idea or issue, you could initiate a focus group or an online comment threads to have a facilitated and informative conversation.
+If you want to engage with how customers think about an idea or issue, you could initiate a focus group or a social media comment thread to have a facilitated and informative conversation.
 Make sure you have a strong facilitator or else the extroverts can take over a focus group.

 Net Promoter Scores (NPS)